OvidijusParsiunas/css-filter-converter/npm/README.md

 npm install css-filter-converter
 ```

-If you want the capability to convert from filter to a basic color, please additionally install puppeteer by running the following command:
+If you want the capability for converting from filter to a basic color, please additionally install puppeteer by running the following command:

 ```
 npm install puppeteer